BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !move("AQUABATICS")

 So, this is the first *really hard* gym battle, at least from my experience.
 Ground moves do nothing (even Mud Bomb/High Horsepower for some reason), so for Qwilfish and Lanturn you have to think of something else.
 Her Qwilfish, Floatzel, and Seaking all have Swift Swim, so they will normally outspeed you and hit hard.
 Lanturn and Primarina are a bit slower but if you let them get off Aquabatics (special Dragon Dance) then they can steamroll your team.
-Watch out for Dewgong, too, whose Hydration ability allows it to heal all the way up to full every turn with Rest.

 The biggest boon you have is that Electric moves are boosted on this field, meaning an Electric type sweeper may be able to go on a tear.
 An alternative is to transform the field: 2 uses of Sludge Wave turns it into Murkwater, which takes away some of her advantages and can help a Poison-type oriented team, though she can turn it back with Lanturn and Dewgong's Whirlpool.